Categories

 Between 2021 and 2024, BST employees signed multiple compliance certifications for two contract semiconductor manufacturers involved in the BST Sensor production process, including Company Two.
 Each certification noted that items produced by the manufacturers were subject to the EAR and required BST to certify that it would not provide such items to a footnote 1 entity.
 The relevant BST personnel later explained that they signed the certifications because they did not understand that Huawei was a footnote 1 entity.

 That fact is particularly important for compliance professionals because it shows how external communication failures often begin in business functions.
-Procurement, logistics, supply chain, legal, contract management, production, and customer-response personnel may be the first employees to receive a supplier warning or sign a certification.
+Procurement, logistics, supply chain, legal, contract management, production, and customer response personnel may be the first employees to receive a supplier warning or to sign a certification.
 If they do not understand escalation triggers, the compliance function may never receive the information in a usable form.

 Lessons learned for compliance professionals